Publications

 The Long-term Effects of Agricultural Epidemics: Evidence from the Cocoa Swollen Shoot Virus Outbreak in the Gold Coast

-Beginning in the mid-1930s cocoa farming, the primary economic activity in the forest belt of the Gold Coast (now Ghana), was severely affected by the cocoa swollen shoot virus disease, the most devastating virus to affect the industry.
+Beginning in the mid-1930s, cocoa farming, the primary economic activity in the forest belt of the Gold Coast (now Ghana), was severely affected by the cocoa swollen shoot virus disease, the most devastating virus to affect the industry.
 By the mid-1940s, farm output had plummeted from 30 tons to just 6 tons, with approximately 46 million cocoa trees already infected.
 The virus continued to spread at an alarming rate, affecting 15 million trees annually.
-In addition to the virus disease reducing yields and causing significant income shocks, the government enforced a policy of cutting down infected and nearby trees, further exacerbating the economic impact of the disease.
-This study explores the long-term effects of this income shock on children born during the peak of the epidemic.
-Accounting for cohort-specific factors and several confounders, I find a strong negative effect on human development, but not on labor market outcomes.
-The main results suggest that children born in cocoa-growing areas at the height of the epidemic experienced nearly a year loss of schooling and were more than 7 percentage points (pp) less likely to receive any formal education.
-Additionally, being born in cocoa areas during the epidemic increased morbidity and mortality by 5 and 3 pp, respectively.
-Most of these effects are particularly pronounced among girls, urban populations, and female-headed households.
-However, I find no consistent impacts on waged or self employment nor on workdays and work hours.
+In addition to the virus disease causing significant destruction and reducing yields, the government enforced a policy of cutting down trees, further exacerbating the economic impact of the disease.
+This study explores the long-term effects of this agricultural epidemic on the human capital and labor market outcomes of children born in cocoa-growing areas during the epidemic.
+Accounting for cohort-specific factors and several confounders, I find a strong negative effect of the epidemic on human capital indicators.
+Specifically, children born in cocoa-growing areas at the height of the epidemic experienced three-quarters of a year loss in schooling and were more than 6 percentage points (pp) less likely to receive any formal education.
+Additionally, being born in cocoa areas during the epidemic is associated with a 5 and 3 pp increase in morbidity and early mortality, respectively.
+In contrast, the epidemic did not have a robust effect on labor market outcomes: children born in cocoa areas during the epidemic were neither less likely to be waged or self employed nor did they work fewer days or hours in adulthood.
+A key implication of these findings is that while early-life shocks may have definite lasting effects on outcomes like educational attainment and health, which are often predetermined by conditions experienced during early development, their effects on more adaptable outcomes, such as those in the labor market, may be marginal or dissipate.

 Understanding the temporal and spatial trend of work-at-home in the United States – with Wang.
 S (under review in Annals of American Association of Geographers) View/Download